 “Really?
 I thought I was every guy’s type.”
-I have never had a guy tell me I wasn’t his type.
-Who does this guy think he is?
+I’ve never had a guy tell me I wasn’t his type.
+Who does he think he is?
 I don’t see any supermodels in his room.
 Sure he’s hot, but he doesn’t have to put me down.
 I don’t deserve this after the day I’ve had.
 What did I do to him?
 He spreads out on the couch, propping his feet on the table in front of him as I approach, my jaw dropped in disbelief.

 “Call girl.
 Whatever.
 I didn’t mean to insult you.
 It’s just not my thing.
 I don’t pay for sex.”
 His nose scrunches before he turns away from me and flicks on the TV.

 “Sorry, I just assumed.
 AsI said, Tom’s not going to be back today.
 I might not see him until Sunday.
 I can let him know you stopped by if you give me your name.”
 He points to the hotel notepad and pen on the desk.